 Naturo Sciences Children’s Chewable Probiotics

-The Naturo Sciences Children’s Chewable Probiotics offer bacteria without sugar.
-Even better, this supplement includes some all natural prebiotics to further colonize your child’s digestive tract with the good guys.
+The Naturo Sciences Children’s Chewable Probiotics offer healthy bacteria without sugar.
+In addition, this supplement features some all-natural prebiotics to support the healthy bacteria in your child’s digestive tract.

-With 5 billion strands of bacteria from eight potent probiotic strains, you can be sure your child’s belly will stay strong.
-Your child will love the tangerine flavor too.
-Also, the product is easy to take, just take one chewable capsule daily with food.
+With 5 billion probiotic bacterial colonies from eight potent strains, you can be that sure your child’s belly will be protected.
+Also, this tangerine-flavored, kid-friendly product is easy to take: just one chewable capsule daily with food.

-One of the main filler ingredients is xylitol, which is very good for teeth and an all natural sweetener.
-With no other sweeteners, that means no creepy artificial sweeteners, your child’s teeth will stay in great shape too.
-Vegan, free of nuts, and manufactures per cGMP guidelines.
+One of the primary “inactive” ingredients is xylitol, an all-natural sweetener.
+With no other sweeteners, including artificial ones, your child’s teeth will stay in great shape too.
+This product is also vegan, free of nuts, and manufactured per cGMP guidelines.

-Finally, many parents claim this kids probiotic helped to regulate their children’s bowel movements.
+Many parents claimed that this kid’s probiotic supplement helped to regulate their children’s bowel movements.
 A large number of customers loved the taste and added protection against unhealthy bacteria.

-Lactobacillus acidophilus LA-14, Bifidobacterium lactis BI-04, Lactobacillus plantarum LP-115, Lactobacillus salivarius LS-33, Lactobacillus paracasei LPC-37, Lactobacillus rhamnosus GG, Lactobacillus casei LC-11, Bifidobacterium long BI-05, Larch tree fiber, gum acacia, chicory inulin, xylitol.
+Lactobacillus acidophilus LA-14, Bifidobacterium lactis BI-04, Lactobacillus plantarum LP-115, Lactobacillus salivarius LS-33, Lactobacillus paracasei LPC-37, Lactobacillus rhamnosus GG, Lactobacillus casei LC-11, Bifidobacterium long BI-05, Larch tree fiber, chicory inulin.

-The taste won’t appeal to every child but the majority of kids love the taste.
-The pill may stain clothing so make sure your child chews and swallows.
+According to the reviews, not every child will love the taste.
+The pill may also stain clothing, so make sure your child chews and swallows the tablet completely.

 Intelligent Labs Probiotics Children

 If tangerine isn’t your child’s favorite flavor, try Intelligent Labs Probiotics for Children instead.
-The powder comes in a festive mixed wildberry flavor sure to appeal to the majority of children.
-Also, the powder includes 6 billion strands of probiotics.
+This powdered probiotic comes in a festive “mixed wild berry” flavor that is sure to appeal to the majority of children.
+It also features 6 billion CFU of probiotic per tablet.

-With sixty chewable tablets, this container contains a two month supply of probiotics.
-The supplement is made without animal, sugar, dairy, gluten, or GMO’s.
-Like the last product, this one also uses xylitol as a natural sweetener that is also great for dental health.
-Xylitol inhibits the ability of bacteria to grow and cause cavities.
+With sixty chewable tablets, the bottle contains a two-month supply of this supplement.
+This probiotic is made without animal products, sugar, gluten, or GMO’s.
+Like the previously mentioned product, xylitol is used as a natural sweetener.
+Xylitol is ideal because it inhibits the ability of oral bacteria to grow and cause cavities.

-This brand includes prebiotics as well as probiotics, Fructooligosaccharides, to further improve your child’s gut and digestive health.
-Probiotics consume prebiotics to thrive and work harder to improve your child’s tummy.
-All this and not a single creepy ingredient in sight!
+This brand includes the prebiotic fructooligosaccharides (FOS) to further improve your child’s gut and digestive health.
+Probiotics consume prebiotics in order to thrive and work harder in your child’s tummy.

-B. Lactis, L. acidophilus, xylitol, Fructooligosaccharides, guar fiber, stevia.
+B. Lactis, L. acidophilus, xylitol, Fructooligosaccharides, guar fiber.

 Now Foods BerryDophilus 60 Chewables

-Now Foods brand offers hundreds of supplements all without unnecessary or creepy ingredients.
-One of their lesser know supplements is their Now Foods BerryDophilus 60 Chewables.
-With ten strains of probiotics and 2 billion strands, this kids probiotic is effective without overwhelming little tummies.
+Now Foods brand offers hundreds of supplements, all without unnecessary or harmful ingredients.
+One of their lesser known products is their Now Foods BerryDophilus 60 Chewables.
+With ten strains of healthy bacteria, this kids probiotic supplement is effective despite the lower CFU.

-These chewable tablets come in a fun berry flavor and a two month supply in each bottle.
-Now Foods avoids all allergens so their product is vegan, vegetarian, nut free, gluten free, dairy free, kosher, halal, and soy free.
-It’s even Keto if mommy likes the flavor!
+These chewable tablets have a fun berry flavor, and a two-month supply in each bottle.
+This Now Foods product is vegan, kosher, halal, and free of nuts, gluten, dairy, and soy.
+It’s even Keto if mommy would like to take it too!

 Lovebug Tiny Tummies Probiotics

-The Lovebug Tiny Tummies Probiotics are little flavorless packets you add to a drink.
-That’s right moms, mix this up in a sippy cup and away you go.
-No fuss, no muss, no pills to chew or anything else.
+The Lovebug Tiny Tummies Probiotics are little flavorless packets that can be added to cold foods or drinks.
+That’s right moms.
+Mix this up in a sippy cup, and it’s ready to go with no fuss, mess, pills to chew, or anything else.

-The company is a woman-owned business in New York determined to improve the life of babies and children.
-With eight different probiotic strains including a super-strain of bacteria just for kids.
-Also, a prebiotic was added to continue feeding the probiotic.
+Lovebug Tiny Tummies is produced by a woman-owned company in New York whose goal is to improve the lives of babies and children.
+It provides eight different probiotic types, including a super-strain” of bacteria designed just for kids.

-Finally, the easy stick packets make it easy to take this probiotic on the road.
-Like other probiotics, make sure to store in the fridge for optimal health of the product.
-The company says refrigeration is not necessary but a little extra protection cannot hurt.
-Although, you don’t have to worry about this being shipped with ice.
+In addition, the individual-sized packets make it easy to take this probiotic supplement on the road.
+Like other probiotics, it is best to store it in the fridge for optimal health of the product.
+Although the manufacturer states that refrigeration is not necessary, a little extra protection cannot hurt.

-B. infantis, B. lactis, L. rhamnosus GG, L. plantarum, B. longum, L. casei, L. paracasei, L. gasseri, Chicory Fructooligosaccharides (FOS) and Silica.
+B. infantis, B. lactis, L. rhamnosus GG, L. plantarum, B. longum, L. casei, L. paracasei, L. gasseri, Chicory, and Fructooligosaccharides (FOS).

-Some parents reported tummy aches in their kids.
-This can be normal especially with such a high number of strands.
-If the problem doesn’t fix after a week or two then switch to a brand like Now Foods with smaller amounts of probiotics.
-However, when first starting something new you can expect an uncomfortable adjustment period.
-Things often have to get worse before they get better.
-Once your child’s body gets used to the new supplement, their digestive system will adjust and start working better.
+Some parents reported that their kids developed tummy aches after taking it.
+This may be normal, however, especially with such a high number of bacterial strains.
+If the problem doesn’t resolve after a week or two, I would advise you to switch to a brand like Now Foods with less bacterial CFU per dose.
+However, an initial adjustment period is normal and expected when starting something new.
+Once your little one’s body gets used to the new supplement, their immune system will benefit, and their digestive tract may tolerate it better.

-Check out the best infant probiotics to start your baby on the right track from the get-go.
+Check out the best infant probiotics to start your baby off on the right track.

 Culturelle Kids Daily Probiotic Packets

-Instead of trying many different strands of probiotics, you may want to try one concentrate strand of probiotics.
-Culturelle Kids Daily Probiotic Packets contain just Lactobacillus GG, sometimes called Lactobacillus rhamnosus GG or LGG.
-The benefit of this probiotic is that it has proven and well-documented results.
+Instead of trying a product with multiple probiotic strains, you may want to choose one with a single bacterial strain.
+Culturelle Kids Daily Probiotic Packets only has just Lactobacillus GG, also known as Lactobacillus rhamnosus GG or LGG.
+The benefits of this probiotic have been proven and well-documented (source).

-This tasteless powder mixes well into a cool drink or food.
-Try it in yogurt or applesauce and your kids will never know what hit them!
+This tasteless powder mixes well into any cool drink or food.
+Mix it in yogurt or applesauce, and your kids will never know it’s there!

-There is no gluten, dairy, lactose, milk, added colors, preservatives, yeast or soy in this powder.
+There is no gluten, lactose, milk, added colors, preservatives, yeast, or soy in this probiotic powder.

-There is no sugar added to sweeten these.
-Instead, there is mannitol, which is a type of sugar alcohol.
-It helps give the powder a little sweetness and also helps give it the right texture.
+To improve the taste, there is sucrose and mannitol, a type of sugar alcohol.
+It helps give the powder a little sweetness, and the right texture.

-Plus, it’s much more budget-friendly than most other options on this list.
+Culturelle Kids is more budget-friendly than most options on this list.

-Lactobacillus GG, Mannitol, inulin, silicon dioxide, sucrose, maltodextrin, sodium ascorbate.
+This product contains some chemical additives: silicon dioxide, sucrose, maltodextrin, and sodium ascorbate.

 Some parents may balk at the ingredient list.
 I’ll admit it’s not the cleanest ingredient list I’ve ever seen (I’m looking at you, sucrose!).
-At least it tastes good (like nothing) and mixes well.
+However, it tastes good (like nothing), and mixes well.

 Renew Life Kids Probiotic Gummies

-I want to put this one on here as a last resort.
-Maybe the only way you can get your child to take a probiotic is if it’s a sugary-sweet gummy.
-As far as probiotic gummies go, Renew Life Kids Probiotic Gummies are a fabulous choice.
-They has 3 billion live cultures in every serving and they come in all kinds of fruit flavors, from orange to pineapple to strawberry.
+I have included this option as a last resort.
+If the only way you can get your child to take a probiotic is in the form of a sugary-sweet gummy, then Renew Life Kids Probiotic Gummies is a fabulous choice.
+There are 3 billion live cultures in every serving, and it comes in a variety of fruit flavors (i.e. orange, pineapple, strawberry).

-The gummies get their fruity flavor from natural fruit juices and a bit of added sugar.
+These gummies get their fruity flavor from natural fruit juices with a bit of added sugar.
 There are no artificial flavors or colors added to this product.
-It’s dairy and soy free to help those with allergies.
+It’s also free of dairy and soy, a plus for those with such allergies.
 However, it does contain wheat.
-Now, I know that wheat and sugar are not great ingredients, but they may help if you need to sneak some probiotics to a super-picky eater.
+Now, I know that wheat and sugar are not ideal, but Renew Life Kids may help if you want to sneak some probiotic supplements to a super-picky eater.

-The cultures come from bacillus coagulans.
-This is one of the most highly-studied and scientifically-backed probiotic strains available.
-This strand can help your child with digestive issues like stomach upset or constipation.
-Plus, the immune boost is great for kids over age 3.
+The cultures come from bacillus coagulans, one of the most highly-studied and scientifically backed probiotic strains available.
+This bacterium can reduce a child’s digestive issues such as stomach upset or constipation.
+It also provides an immunity boost, and is recommended for kids over age 3.

 This affordable product is totally shelf-stable, so you can store it in the pantry.
-However, keeping it in the fridge will help keep as many little healthy bacteria as possible alive, which will keep the potency of these little tablets high.
+However, it may be best to keep it in the fridge as a precaution.

-Bacillus coagulans, sugar, glucose, deionized pineapple juice, wheat starch, gelatin, colors (turmeric oleoresin, annatto extract, and radish), invert sugar, sodium citrate, citric acid, natural flavors (pineapple, orange, and raspberry), coconut oil, carnauba wax.
+Bacillus coagulans, sugar, glucose, deionized pineapple juice, wheat starch, gelatin, colors (turmeric oleoresin, annatto extract, and radish), invert sugar, sodium citrate, citric acid, natural flavors (pineapple, orange, and raspberry).

 Should I refrigerate probiotics for kids?

 Yes.
-These are live cultures and refrigeration reduces the chance of the weather affecting the potency of the product.
-Also, do not add probiotics to heated liquids or foods like coffee.
-Although, how many kids besides mine drink coffee?
+These are live cultures and refrigeration reduces the chance of ambient temperature changes affecting the potency of the product.
+Also, do not add probiotic supplements to heated liquids or foods like soups or warm milk.

 Will probiotics help my child with diarrhea?

-If your child is on antibiotics, you may want to consider giving probiotics if you do not give them on a daily basis.
-Antibiotics kill bad bacteria and good bacteria.
-Taking probiotics will help your kid to replenish good bacteria so the stomach can recover quicker and reduce side effects.
+If your child is taking antibiotics, ask your pediatrician about giving probiotics if they are not already part of the daily routine.
+Antibiotics kill both bad and good bacteria.
+Taking probiotics will replenish the good bacteria, and reduce antibiotic’s intestinal side effects (source).